 Deb has more than 15 years of experience working with FT500 companies to drive growth through innovative customer relationship strategies.
 Deb is responsible for healthcare client management, strategy and solution integration and has significant experience working with top pharmaceuticals and biotechs on professional and consumer marketing with companies such as Merck, Boehringer-Inglelheim, Sanofi-Aventis, Shire, Abbott, Roche Diagnostics, Medco Health, Aetna, Bristol-Meyers Squibb and Pfizer.

 Prior to joining Merkle, Deb was a Managing Partner leading Fair Isaac’s Pharmaceutical Marketing Practice where she oversaw strategy, execution, sales and client management for Consumer and Physician direct marketing programs.
 Deb has an Ed.M. in human cognitive development and educational media from Harvard Graduate School of Education and a B.S. from University of Massachusetts.

-Kent has been consulting in healthcare for more than 15 years in the areas of provider segmentation, brand channel integration, CRM, marketing analytics, and direct-to-consumer.
-Kent has been extensively published in a variety of journals, including Research in Social and Administrative Pharmacy, Formulary, the Journal of Clinical Pharmacy and Therapeutics, and the Journal of Database Marketing.
-Kent is recognized as an expert in the area of factors influencing physician prescribing and was the author of the chapter on prescribing behavior in Social and Behavioral Aspects of Pharmaceutical Care, 2nd Edition, released in March 2009.
+Kent has been consulting in healthcare for more than 15 years in the areas of healthcare provider segmentation, brand channel integration, CRM, marketing analytics and direct-to-consumer.
+Kent is published extensively in a variety of journals including, Research in Social and Administrative Pharmacy, Formulary, the Journal of Clinical Pharmacy and Therapeutics, and the Journal of Database Marketing.
+Kent is recognized as an expert in the area of factors influencing physician prescribing, and was the author of the chapter on Prescribing Behavior in Social and Behavioral Aspects of Pharmaceutical Care, 2nd Edition, released in March, 2009.

-Kent has worked with a number of clients in the healthcare vertical including Sanofi Aventis, Pfizer, AstraZeneca, Genetech, Gilead, Novartis, Abbvie, and Merck.
+Kent has worked with a number of clients in healthcare including Sanofi, Novartis, Pfizer, AstraZeneca, Genetech, Gilead, Merck, Abbvie and GSK.